 Key values:

- A lower ratio holds a lower risk, and the chances of loss on the investment are lower.
+A lower ratio holds a lower risk, and the chances of loss on the investment

 Formula: